naveenamp88/my-CV-page/README.md

   | 2018-19       | 1748                     | 1748                    |
   | 2017-18       | 1835                     | 1835                    |
   | 2016-17       | 1550                     | 1550                    |

-### Events Organized

-- **IEEE 2025 International Conference on Cognitive Robotics and Intelligent Systems**, Coimbatore, India
-- **IEEE 2024 International Conference on Cognitive Robotics and Intelligent Systems**, Coimbatore, India
-- **Webinar on Innovations in the Automobile Industry using IoT Technology**, Sri Eshwar College of Engineering, Sep 2021
-- **Webinar on Challenges on Agile methodology in Embedded system projects**, Kalasalingam Academy of Research and Education, June 2020
-- **Workshop in VLSI Design using Verilog HDL**, MAVEN Silicon, Kalasalingam Academy of Research and Education, Feb 2019
-- **National Level Technical Seminar on Network Security**, Feb 2018
-- **One Credit Course on Internet of Things using Arduino**, Kalasalingam University, Feb 2017
-- **Intra Departmental Symposium**, Feb 2017
-- **One Credit Course on System Verilog**, Kalasalingam University, Oct 2016

-### Events Attended

-- **Short Term Course and Faculty Development Program on “Applications of Machine Learning Techniques in Sustainable Technologies (AMLST-2024)”**, NIT Rourkela, Jan 2024
-- **Webinar on “Reviewer Roulette: Understanding reviewer behaviors and motivations to improve our responses”**, LetPub Learning Nexus, Aug 2023
-- **Short Term Course on “Security in Artificial Intelligence: Strategies and Best Practices”**, Dr. B R Ambedkar NIT, June 2023
-- **Faculty Development Program on “Recent Advancements and Applications of Data Science”**, Paavai Engineering College, June 2022
-- **Faculty Development Program on “Recent Trends on Healthcare Applications using Machine Learning”**, Kings Engineering College, June 2022
-- **Extramural Lecture Series NT-004 “Research Aspects and Role of Engineers in Ocean Data Collection”**, Ramco Institute of Technology, Dec 2021
-- **Online workshop on Analog and Digital System Design using Cadence Tool**, Sri Eshwar College of Engineering, Oct 2021
-- **Workshop titled “Artificial Intelligent Techniques to Address Societal Challenges”**, IEEE India Council, Oct 2021
-- **Faculty Development Program on Introduction to Machine Learning**, NPTEL-AICTE, Nov 2021
-- **Faculty Development Program on "Societal Applications of AI, Blockchain, and IoT”**, Shri Vishnu Engineering College for Women, Sep 2021
-- **IEEE Electron Devices Society (EDS) Distinguished Lecture (DL) on GaN-on-Si Technology for Power, RF & Specials**, IMS Mikro-Nano Produkte GmbH, July 2021
-- **Short-Term Training Program (STTP) on "Advanced Technology to Bridge the Gap Between Medical Science and Engineering for The Benefit of Mankind”**, JIS College of Engineering, July 2021
-- **Workshop titled “Artificial Intelligent Techniques to Address Societal Challenges”**, IEEE India Council, Oct 2021
-- **Webinar on Electric Vehicle Architecture Design and Analysis of The Event by ASPIRE-ICAT and MathWorks**, Sep 2021
-- **Faculty Development Program on "Societal Applications of AI, Blockchain, and IoT”**, Shri Vishnu Engineering College for Women, Sep 2021
-- **Faculty Development Program on Python for Data Science**, NPTEL-AICTE, Mar 2021
-- **Faculty Development Program on Fundamentals of Artificial Intelligence**, NPTEL-AICTE, Dec 2020
-- **Faculty Development Program (FDP) on "Blockchain Technology”**, SRM Institute of Science and Technology, July 2021
-- **Faculty Development Program on “Artificial Intelligence”**, Canara Engineering College, Dec 2020
-- **Faculty Development Program on “Internet of Things (IoT)”**, IIIT Tiruchirappalli, Nov 2020
-- **Faculty Development Program on RF devices for 5G Communications & Measuring Instruments**, Entuple Technologies, Oct 2020
-- **Webinar on social media, Democracy and Online Hate**, IEEE Hyderabad Section, July 2020
-- **Faculty Development Program on Fundamentals of Image Processing**, RMK College of Engineering and Technology, June 2020
-- **Webinar on Artificial Intelligence and the era of Autonomous Shipping**, St. Joseph Institute of Technology, June 2020
-- **Webinar on Tips for Participating in a Hackathon**, i4C, Pune, June 2020

 ### Translator Roles